-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by Troon CP School.
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by <academy name>.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Troon CP School will take to resolve the complaint.
+Where appropriate, it will include details of actions <a hre and the head teacher.

 The panel will ensure that those findings and recommendations are sent by electronic mail or otherwise given to the complainant and, where relevant, the person complained about.
-Furthermore, they will be available for inspection on the school premises by the proprietor and the head teacher.
+Furthermore, they will be available for inspection on the school premises by the proprietor